ReachFive/reachfive-sandbox-react/README.md

 Copy `.env` to `.env.local` and replace the values for `REACH5_DOMAIN`, `REACH5_CLIENT_ID`, and `REACH5_CLIENT_SECRET` with your ReachFive credentials.

+Do not forget to add `http://localhost:3000` in the allowed origins (CORS) field of your Reach5 client.

 ## Run

     yarn start